-When Lévi-Strauss wisely pointed out in Le cru et le cuit that "emotion in music consists on the fact that in every single moment the composer either takes off or adds more or less than expected by the listener", he was speaking about memories and expectations, which provide the listeners with the capacity to establish identities and differences between musical ideas.
-Both terms belong to a new axis of our star, which comprises a uniquely permanent musical form along the whole history of music, including our days: theme and variations, transplanted in modern era to the couple materials/variations.
-Variations mean that materials are partially transformed through the persistence of some characteristics at the same time that through the metamorphosis of their complementary aspects too, by means of the introduction of new musical ideas.
+When Lévi-Strauss wisely pointed out in Le cru et le cuit that "emotion in music consists on the fact that in every single moment the composer either takes off or adds more or less than expected by the listener", he was speaking about memories and expectations, which provide to the listeners the capacity to establish identities and differences between musical ideas.
+Both terms belong to a new axis of our star, which comprises the unique permanent musical form along the whole history of music, including our days: theme and variations, in modern era transplanted to the couple materials/variations.
+Variations mean that materials are partially transformed through maintenance of part of theirs characteristics but at the same time through metamorphosis of their complementary aspects too, by means of new musical ideas.
 By introducing new aspects of the sound objects, something is necessarily left behind.
-Going back to the Beethoven example, the heterogeneous disparity of values given by the small appoagiatura - when related to the other rhythmic values - in the very beginning of the motive, later gives place (in Var.
+Going back to the Beethoven example, the heterogeneous disparity of values given by the small appoggiatura - if related to the other rhythmic values - in the very beginning of the motive gives place later (in Var.
 XI) to an extended rhythmic homogeneity, a new idea, in which the shape or profile of the figure is kept while the former diversity of values simply disappears.
 The second appearance of this material seems to be simpler than its initial evocation.
-Heterogeneity being subtly transformed into homogeneity by suppression of a single value implies, nonetheless, a high level of complexity and shows us how simplicity in art is a pure illusion, since complex formulations can be done not only by what ideas present us, but also by what they "forget" to present!
+Heterogeneity being subtly transformed into homogeneity by suppression of a single value implies nonetheless a high level of complexity and shows us how simplicity in art is a pure illusion, since complex formulations can be done not only by what ideas present us, but also by what they "forget" to present!
 Images of sounds are kept in absentia in our minds as it happens with binary oppositions between pairs of phonemes in the verbal language.
-Thus, we can appreciate the crass blindness of such phrases that refer to a pretentious simplicity of...
+By this way we notice the crass stupidity of such phrases that refer to a pretentious simplicity of...
 Mozart's music!

 Variations need to be consciously controlled and imply recurrences and an unforgettable desertion of ideas in an inexorable timeline.
 Hearing sounds is a purely physiological state.
 Listening to musical objects, nevertheless, reveals us an intentional and therefore directional factor of our more or less conscious perception.
-Listening to musical objects means hearing the directions of sound objects.
+Listening to musical objects means hearing directions of sound objects.
 We access then the other axis of our star, in which transformational processes are promoted to the main formal strategy in composition.
 A teleological perception takes place and music definitively departs from general sonic events.
 Music can then be defined as consciously elaborated directionalities.
-The paradigm of Beethoven claims to be evoked once more in this context: the liquidation process of motives in the sentence structure of a classical theme is a clear example of directionality, but directional processes can be heard as involving other parameters as well, such as registers - a thought which anticipates in more than a century the total serialism!
+The paradigm of Beethoven claims to be evoked once more in this context: the liquidation process of motives in a sentence structure of a classical theme is a clear example of directionality, but directional processes can be heard as involving other parameters such as registers as well - a thought which anticipates in more than a century the total serialism!

-Figure 7 / Enlargement of registers as directional process in the theme of Beethoven's Sonata Op.
+Figure 7 - Enlargement of registers as directional process in the theme of Beethoven's Sonata Op.
 31, n.
-3 (1).
+3 (I)